LFLCH/RobotDSL/README.md

 # RobotDSL
-RobotDSL is a school project (ESIR3 - Advanced Software Engineering class) that aims to create a simple Domain Specific Language (DSL) for Robots.
+RobotDSL is a school project (ESIR3 - Automated Software Engineering class) that aims to create a simple Domain Specific Language (DSL) for Robots.

 ## RobotScript